sammachin/RTCChat/README.md

 * Again firefox has issues with the On Message so although the channel is open messages are not recieved at the far end.
 * This demo is best tested in firefox however as due to the delay in sending and opening the SMS's the chrome bug causes the connection to timeout.
 * Certain android handsets seem to prefer different flavours of the sms: URI the current version works on the Nexus5 and LG G3 both running lolipop with Firefox as the default browser and Messaging by 8bit SMS as the default SMS client.
+* Getting the signalling in and out of the SMS client is a bit clunky, this would be really interesting to develop more as a firefox OS app with the appropriate permissions to read/write the inbox directy, it might also then be possible to take bit.ly out of the system and send the signalling direct.

 ## Video